OnkurLal/car-dealership/README.md

 ## Service microservice

 The Service microservices will have three models.
-Those three models are Technician,AutomobileVO, and a(n) Appointment model.
+Those three models are Technician,AutomobileVO, and an Appointment model.
 The Technician model will have the following fields: First name, Last name, and their employee ID.
 The AutomobileVO will have the Vin number and the Sold fields.
 Last is the Appointment model which will have the date_time, reason, status,vin number, and technician fields.
 The only two foreign keys that will be in this microservice will be the Technician field, and the AutomobileVO.

 The services will have the following routes: